ansys/pyensight/doc/source/calc_functions.rst

     * - j
       - iterator on all part elements
     * - i
-      - iterator on all part nodes.
+      - iterator on all part nodes

         elem[j] indicates element that is associated with node[i]

 .. note::
-    elem[j] must contain node[i] to contribute
+    elem[j] must contain node[i] to contribute.